alegrigoriev/AlegrDiff/ReadMe.txt

 Done:

+Beta 1.35:
+1. When I hide a file from the comparison list, I expect the current selection to stay near (previous or next file, whatever), not to jump to the first file in the list.
 Add "Window\Close All" menu.
 Save As UNICODE file: set default TRUE in NT OS.
 Don't show files from sub directories not in other dir (default).